 This 22-day multi-style 200-hour yoga teacher training in Thailand takes place in the picturesque city of Chiang Mai.

 - Train to become a multi-style Hatha, Ashtanga, and Vinyasa yoga teacher

 - In-depth modules on yoga philosophy, including the Vedic scriptures

 - Enjoy excursions and activities like temple visits and Thai cultural performances

 The yoga training schedule runs from 5 am to 8:30 pm, including two asana classes, daily meditation and breathwork, and three vegetarian meals.

-And if you want to dive deeper into your yoga practice, Yoga Vidya Mandiram also offers 300-hour yoga teacher training.
+If you want to dive even deeper into your yoga practice, Yoga Vidya Mandiram also offers 300-hour yoga teacher training.

 Best Affordable Yoga Teacher Training in Thailand – Ulu Yoga, Koh Phangan

 If you want to gain a Yoga Alliance yoga certification but lack time or funds, Ulu Yoga’s hybrid multi-style yoga teacher training in Koh Phangan, Thailand, is ideal.
 It includes 14-day in-person studying with the rest of the course delivered online.

 - Train to become a Hatha and Vinyasa yoga teacher